otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/06-state-management/06-state-management.md

 If you get stuck, a completed version of this project is available in the **exemplar** directory.

-## State Management

-State management is a way to manage the state of your application.
-It is a way to store and update data in your application.
-There are many ways to manage state in your application.
-In this lecture, we will be looking at **React Context API** and **Redux**.

 ## Preparation

 Create a new project using **Create Vite App**: